Written byConnie Yang

 Summary: Here is a comprehensive guide to reset a Mac without reinstalling macOS, including using the Erase All Content and Settings feature in macOS 12.
 And other 2 options are also mentioned.

 macOS reinstallation is always required in the conventional way to reset a Mac.
 However, the OS reinstallation can be time-consuming if the Internet speed is slow and the size of the OS installer is too large.
-Hence, seeking for a way to roll your Mac back to factory defaults without reinstalling OS is impending.
+Hence, seeking a way to roll your Mac back to factory defaults without reinstalling OS is impending.

 If you want to completely wipe a MacBook, follow this post.
 It concludes with 3 easy techniques that can help you reset your Mac without reinstalling macOS, including the new feature on macOS 12 - Erase All Content and Settings.

 How to use the Erase All Content and Settings feature to reset a Mac

-This new feature of macOS 12 Monterey offers a shortcut for resetting your Mac without reinstalling macOS, bringing great convinience and improving work efficiency.
+This new feature of macOS 12 Monterey offers a shortcut for resetting your Mac without reinstalling macOS, bringing great convenience and improving work efficiency.

 Here is the explanation of the Erase All Content and Settings feature from Apple:

 System Preferences now offers an option to erase all user data and user-installed apps from the system, while maintaining the operating system currently installed.
 Because storage is always encrypted on Mac systems with Apple silicon or the T2 chip, the system is instantly and securely "erased" by destroying the encryption keys.

-Up to now, only the macOS Monterey developer beta version has been released.
-If you'll upgrade your Mac to macOS 12 when its public version release, you can try this feature to reset your Mac without reinstalling macOS.
+You can upgrade your Mac to macOS 12 and try this feature to reset your Mac without reinstalling macOS.